mhill10/SalonSolutions/README.md

 not affordable from an individual or small-business standpoint.
-Furthermore, whatever software in this realm that is affordable does not fully account for the nuances of a Salon Owner/Stylist experience, especially in this recent rapid expansion of sole proprietorships (booth/chair rentals) that are taking the place of the traditional "Employer-Employee"/"Salon Owner with Many Hairstylists" Salon model.
+Furthermore, whatever software in this realm that is affordable does not fully account for the nuances of a Salon Owner/Stylist experience, especially in this recent rapid expansion of sole proprietorships (booth/chair rentals) that are taking the place of the traditional "Employer-Employee"/"Salon Owner with Many Stylists" Salon model.

 For example, major players in this arena include Envision and Rosy, the desktop versions of which are not priced within reach for many small, one-person Salon operations.
-Furthermore, the slightly more affordable "Cloud" versions showcase lackluster performance and user experience for Stylists and Salon Salons alike, especially on mobile devices.
-This is often because such solutions emanate from a "one size fits all" applications that are marketed to not only beauty salons, but spas, yoga studios, fitness centers, massage parlors, and other business that, although similar in structure, are different enough to make the user experience feel "clunky" and under-served.
-Moreover, feature requests from Salon Owners (users) are often ignored by such companies, including requests to better protect/anonymize Stylists for online booking via an optional "Nickname", rather than posting said Stylists' proper names to the web (which can lead to unwanted and potentially dangerous attention).
+Furthermore, the slightly more affordable "Cloud" versions showcase lackluster performance and user experience for Stylists and Salon Owners alike, especially on mobile devices.
+This is often because such solutions emanate from a "one size fits all" approach that is marketed to not only beauty salons, but spas, yoga studios, fitness centers, massage parlors, and other business that, although similar in structure, are different enough to make the user experience for Salon stakeholders feel "clunky" and under-served.

-Lastly, these softwares, although they may help with scheduling and financial forecasting, are not structured in a way to maximally promote the financial goals of the Salon Owners/Stylists.
+Furthermore, these softwares, although they may help with scheduling and financial forecasting, are not structured in a way to maximally promote the financial goals of the Salon Owners/Stylists.
 Ideally, such software would guide would-be Salon Salons to select appointment times that not only are convenient for said salon, but that also serve to strategically benefit the stylists earning potential that day (per preferences/goals